boxwise/boxtribute/back/README.md

 ### Executing tests

+Most tests require a running MySQL server.
+Before executing tests for the first time, do

+    docker-compose up -d db

 Run the test suite on your machine by executing

-    pytest

-Some tests require a running MySQL server and are disabled unless during a CircleCI pipeline.
-Local testing is possible by

-    docker-compose up -d db  # only the first time CIRCLECI=1 MYSQL_PORT=32000 pytest
+    CIRCLECI=1 MYSQL_PORT=32000 pytest

 If you persistently want these variables to be set for your environment, export them via the `.envrc` file.